jonathanholl/jonathanholl.github.io/README.md

-# 🔒 Cybersecurity Portfolio & Resources
+# 🔒 Cybersecurity Portfolio & Labs

-Fortifying Digital Infrastructure and Safeguarding the Future of Cybersecurity

 Welcome to the **Cybersecurity Portfolio** page!
 This repository highlights my skills, projects, and resources in cybersecurity, showcasing hands-on experience and practical knowledge in the field.